TrueBlocks/trueblocks-core/README.md

 ### `slurp` requires an API key

-One optional tool, `ethslurp`, requires an EtherScan key.
+One optional tool, `chifra slurp`, requires an EtherScan key.
 To use `ethslurp`, get an EtherScan API key, then add the following to the [settings] group of
 `~/.quickBlocks/quickBlocks.toml`:

 ```toml